ILyaCyclone/lunch-voting/README.md

 ## Commands
 Assuming the application is running as root of http://localhost:8080/.

-According to requirements, the application behaves differently before and after 11:00.
-This time can be set to needed value using property `cyclone.lunchvoting.voting-ends=11:00` (HH:mm format).

-/api/admin/restaurants and /api/admin/menu endpoints support standard Spring Data REST parameters for paging and sorting which are:
+`/api/admin/restaurants` and `/api/admin/menu` endpoints support standard Spring Data REST parameters for paging and sorting which are:
 - page: The page number to access (0 indexed, defaults to 0).
 - size: The page size requested (defaults to 20).
 - sort: A collection of sort directives in the format ($propertyname,)+[asc|desc]?.